tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 "Amazing.
 We can start with the nervous system.
 Make sure you pay attention.
 There will be a quiz on this tomorrow."

-Over the next five hours we were forced to take notes while Big Les dissected Kevin.
-After the brain he moved onto the cardiovascular system, tearing open Kevin's chest.
+The next five hours were torture.
+Forced to take notes while Big Les dissected Kevin, he quickly moved from the brain to the cardiovascular system.
+He tore open Kevin's chest.
 Sometimes he would make us stand next to him to ensure we got a good look.

 The most awful smell began to settle in the room.
-Several times retching could be heard including from Pat who vomited directly onto his lap.
+Several times retching could be heard.
+Pat vomited directly onto his lap.

 The most disturbing part was that Big Les was actually teaching us.
 He went into disturbing detail on all the organ systems and body functions.

 "These are vertebrae," Big Les said, holding up Kevin's spinal cord.
+Strands of sinew and gristle hung from the bone.
 "There are 33 of them and they are split into five groups."

-The entire time Gleb patrolled around the room making sure we were writing in our notebooks.
+The entire time Gleb patrolled around the room.
+He made sure we were writing in our notebooks.
 Moira had disappeared.

 When the bell rung signaling midnight and that class was over, Kevin was nothing more than minced meat.
 Big Les had carelessly tossed chunks of flesh until the area around him was submerged in gore.

 "Wow.
 Time flies, eh.
 I've covered everything it seems."

+The frenzy in his voice was gone.
 He used his handkerchief to wipe the blood from his face.

 "You are free to go.
 Make sure you do the homework listed on your syllabus.
-Tomorrow you will take a quiz on what you have learned today.
+Tomorrow will be a quiz on what you have learned today.
 You need an 80 percent to pass."

 He smiled.
 The way his face stretched made me feel sick.

 "I will see you all tomorrow."

-Nobody moved until William stood up.
-His face was pale and he inched cautiously towards the back door.
+Nobody moved until William stood.
+His face was pale.
+He inched cautiously towards the back door.

 Gleb made no move for his revolver.